So, you’re designing a DIY escape adventure to captivate your friends, challenge your coworkers, or delight your kids.

 Since this isn’t a professional escape game, you can tape off areas and explain why the players can’t access them.
 This gives you tons of options for requiring creative problem solving to retrieve items from your out-of-bounds areas.

 Make a string obstacle course like the laser detection systems in movies.
-Then it's a not-so-simple matter of getting through it.
+Then it's a not-so-simple matter of ninja-flipping your way through it!

 To make it really tough, hang little bells on the pieces of string and make players go back and try again if they cause one to jingle.